ranea/CASCADA/_sources/adding_primitive.rst.txt

 or binary matrix-vector operations (`MatrixOperation`), no default property models are assigned for these operations, but the generic models `WeakModel`, `BranchNumberModel` and `WDTModel` can be used (as in `aes` or `skinny64`).

+Note that the previous implementation of Speck32/64 is slightly different to the implementations of Speck in `speck`.
+In particular, `speck` includes `add_round_outputs` calls to delimit the rounds and considers that a Speck cipher instance with :math:`r` rounds contains :math:`r` encryption rounds but :math:`(r-1)` key-schedule rounds (since the key-schedule does not perform any operation for the 1-round cipher).